 Most of what we need to know about Tao can be found in the Tao Te Ching, a slender book of 81 poetic verses that obliquely illuminate what Tao is and how we can learn to interface with it.
 It is essentially a very logical, down to earth handbook for getting the most out of life.
 The Tao Te Ching has been translated more times than any other book besides the Christian Bible, with hundreds of various translations in English alone.
 We ourselves have created a few different versions.
 Currently:

 - An original annotated Daoist version of the Tao Te Ching

 - A Dudeist version, The Dude De Ching

-- A Dowist version, The Tao of the Dow
+- A Jediist version, The Tao of the Jedi

 This is just the start, however: We plan to create a version for each of our ministries, examining the many Tao that make up the one Tao.
 Like the Hindu parable of the blind men and the elephant, each Tao has something to say about the whole, and taken together they can help us understand what is too big to be easily apprehended.